FLOCK4H/Freeway/README.md

 </div>

 > [!NOTE]
-> Before using the software, the user must agree to the EULA when prompted.
+> Before using the software, the user must agree to the EULA when prompted

 <h2><strong>1.
 Overview</strong></h2>
 Freeway is a Python scapy-based tool for WiFi penetration that aim to help ethical hackers and pentesters develop their skills and knowledge in auditing and securing home or enterprise networks.